 Even though the 2-factor authentication is an effective option, it might feel inconvenient to take your smartphone and log in to the specific online service or account in your personal computer.
 Moreover, if you lose access to the smartphone, the process of restoring access might be complicated – it can result in a temporary lockout.
 Here are the Google Authenticator versions for Mac and PC

 Authenticator for Chrome

 Even though the Authenticator for chrome is lightweight, it is a powerful extension.
-It works with the supported services of Google Authenticator and provides the option of importing and exporting any linked services on which the 2Factor authentication is enabled.
+It works with the supported services of Google Authenticator on pc and provides the option of importing and exporting any linked services on which the 2Factor authentication is enabled.
 You can also sync data from your Google account to the authenticator for Chrome after logging in.